apache/nuttx/configs/samv71-xult/README.txt

         hub.
 I am thinking that there is something wrong with the GPIO interrupt configuration so that no MRF24J40 interrupt are being received.
+      2017-08-15: I think the GPIO interrupts are fixed but there still seems to be some issue with the SPI communications.

   mxtxplnd: